 Detailed attention is directed to the Statement of Interest.
 Preference is given to applicants with experience relevant to their proposed studies in the Faculty and whose chosen field of study is consistent with current Faculty activities.
 Candidates for the MES/JD program must apply to and meet the entrance requirements of both the Graduate Program in Environmental Studies and Osgoode Hall Law School.

-Applicants should review the admission requirements at http://fes.yorku.ca/apply/mes and/or contact fesinfo@yorku.ca .
+Applicants should review the admission requirements at https://euc.yorku.ca/future-students and/or contact eucapply@yorku.ca.

 The MES degree normally requires six continuous terms of full-time study.
 Students must successfully complete a minimum of 36 credits of coursework in addition to the research requirement (whether it be a major paper, major project, major portfolio or thesis).
-A normal fulltime course load is 12 credits per term.
+A normal full-time course load is 12 credits per term.